wmgeolab/scope/README.md

 SCOPE data collection+coding platform (2GZM demo)

-WARNING (THIS README NEEDS TO BE UPDATES)
+WARNING (THIS README NEEDS TO BE UPDATED)

 ## Instructions for Collaborators + Django Basics